 The H145 is recognised for its handling qualities even in high wind conditions and the constrained operational environment of oil and gas rig helidecks.
 Its eight-passenger offshore configuration has been approved by major oil companies.

 The first version of the H160, the future generation 12-seater, will enter service in 2019 in commercial air transport or in oil and gas configuration.

 The H175, which entered North Sea service in 2014, has now been successfully deployed over five continents and approved by 13 oil companies.
 Furthering its capabilities, Airbus’ Rig’N Fly GPS navigation-assisted software – first developed for use on the H225 – has been incorporated in the H175’s avionics suite to allow fully automatic approach up to go-around decision and final helideck landing assistance.

 Oil and gas operators rely on Airbus’ twin-engine rotorcraft for critical search and rescue (SAR) duties, counting on their speed, performance, and wide cabins for quick changes from daily duties to life-saving missions.

-The lift performance of the H175 and H225 enable SAR mission equipment to be incorporated, such as radar, an electro-optic sensor turret and searchlight, while their large cabins can accommodate a dedicated operator’s station and a full range of medical equipment and litters.
+The lift performance of the H175 and H225 enable SAR mission equipment such as radar, an electro-optic sensor turret and searchlight to be incorporated, while their large cabins can accommodate a dedicated operator station and a full range of medical equipment and stretchers.

-Pipeline surveillance contributes to maintaining the flow of oil and gas from extraction sites to distribution centers.
+Pipeline surveillance contributes to maintaining the flow of oil and gas from extraction sites to distribution centres.
 The work demands reliable and robust aircraft that can handle rugged terrain and extreme climates.

 Airbus’ light rotorcraft families are regularly called upon for such missions, where their range, low cabin noise, low vibration levels, and operational efficiency are key advantages.